omidbachari/reference/command-line.md

 ## Commonly Used Commands

 The following list includes commonly used commands that a user types into the command prompt.
-We will (1) introduce you to the command, (2) provide the basic syntax, and (3) describe the purpose.
+We will (1) introduce you to the command, (2) provide the basic syntax in an example, and (3) describe the purpose.

 ### Basics

 <table>
   <tr>
     <th>Command</th>
-    <th>Syntax</th>
+    <th>Syntax Example</th>
     <th>Description</th>
   </tr>
   <tr>